Gustavo-Blu/Gustavo-Blu/README.md

 ### Hi there and Welcome!!!👋

 I am Gustavo Allen, a fullstack software engineer and Game Developer in my free time.
-T love coding, it offers me a way to make things that benefit not only myself but the world around me.
+I love coding, it offers me a way to make things that benefit not only myself but the world around me.
 I graduated from Fullstack Academy in september 2021 and became a Teaching Fellow there, it's great to help students achieve their own goals the way I tried hard to achieve mine.

 As of now I am working on Data Structures, algorithms, and my own personal projects to flesh out my skills